-A central authority in each country has been charged with the formal service of documents.
-In the U.S., it is the agency commissioned by the Department of Justice in Washington and in Germany, it is the (decentralized) judicial authorities of the individual German states (for the most part, the state ministries of justice).
+In each country a central authority has been charged with the formal service of documents.
+In the U.S., it is the agency commissioned by the Department of Justice and in Germany, it is the (decentralized) judicial authorities of the German Federal states (for the most part, the state ministries of justice).

-In the US the Central Authority's activities have been outsourced to Process Forwarding International (PFI)
+In the U.S. the Central Authority's activities have been outsourced to Process Forwarding International (PFI)/ABC Legal Services

-Requests by German courts or authorities for service of documents are to be sent directly to the PFI in compliance with its guidelines, with two document sets and, as applicable, with an English translation.
+Requests by German courts or authorities for service of documents are to be sent directly to the PFI/ABC Legal Services in compliance with its guidelines, with two document sets and, as applicable, with an English translation.
 The PFI will then initiate the service of documents.
 The status of the service request can be tracked at any time on the Internet.

 For further information such as the current address of the PFI and current fees please see the following websites:

 2. Consular Service of Documents (Art.
 8 of the Hague Convention)

 In legitimate exceptional cases and on a voluntary basis, judicial and extrajudicial documents in civil, commercial, and labor matters may also be served by the competent German mission in the U.S. on an informal basis and without regard for the nationality of the recipient of the service documents.
 Para.
 13 of the Rule on Judicial Assistance stipulates the requirements for such service of documents.

 1. Official service via German Authorities (Art.
 2-6 of the Convention)